Asteroid-mass soliton as the dark matter-baryon coincidence solution

+As an application, we provide a simple and realistic neutrino-ball scenario based on the Dirac seesaw~\cite{Roncadelli:1983ty,CentellesChulia:2016rms} to realize coincident Fermi-ball DM, which can simultaneously address the BAU, DM, and neutrino masses with all the beyond-SM particles below the electroweak scale, allowing for direct detection at colliders.

 \textbf{Coincident Fermi-ball DM}.
-Consider the interaction between the SM and hidden-sector fermions $\chi$.
+For definiteness, let us consider the interaction between the SM and hidden-sector fermions $\chi$.
 It could be the lepton portal $\bar\ell_L\tilde H\chi_R$, with $\ell_L$ and $H$ the left-handed lepton and Higgs doublets, respectively, or the quark portal $\bar q_L S\chi_R$, with $q_L$ the left-handed quark doublet and $S$ the leptoquark in grand unified theory or squark in supersymmetric theory.
-Since $B-L$ is conserved, a net baryon asymmetry frozen in the SM sector via baryogenesis indicates a similar size of $\chi$-asymmetry $Y_\chi\equiv (n_\chi-n_{\bar\chi})/s=c_\chi Y_B$, where $Y_B\equiv (n_b-n_{\bar b})/s$ denotes the baryon asymmetry normalized to the entropy density $s=g_{\rm eff} 2\pi^2T^3 /45$ with $g_{\rm eff}$ the effective degrees of freedom. $c_\chi$ is an $\mO(1)$ coefficient under $B-L$ conservation, however, it can readily become arbitrary under the cosmic evolution for nonconserved $B-L$ charges.